Banana bag: Composition

 The solution is typically infused over four to eight hours or as per physician's orders.
 The yellow color comes from the riboflavin in the MVI and the folic acid.
 (The conventional composition is not optimal based on current evidence; see the Flannery et al. (2016) citation.)

 Uses

+Alcoholism

 Banana bags are often prescribed for alcoholics.
-Chronic alcoholism can lead to significant lack of thiamine, potentially causing Wernicke–Korsakoff syndrome.
-Chronic alcoholics can also suffer significant whole-body magnesium deficiencies.
-However, recent evidence (2016) points that the amount of thiamine in a conventional banana bag is inadequate for prophylaxis and treatment for ICU patients.
+Chronic alcoholism can lead to a lack of thiamine, potentially causing Wernicke–Korsakoff syndrome.
+Chronic alcoholics can also have magnesium deficiency.

+A 2016 review found that the amount of thiamine in a conventional banana bag is inadequate for prevention or treatment for ICU patients.
 The proposed regimen is 200–500 mg IV thiamine every eight hours for the first day of admission.
-Less evidence exists for the use of magnesium and folic acid, for which a less radical change in dosage is proposed.
+Less evidence exists for the use of magnesium and folic acid, for which a smaller change in dosage is proposed.
 No evidence for the use of multi-vitamins are found for alcoholics.
-Vitamin C is proposed to be added based on the prevalence of low blood levels among alcoholics, but its therapeutic usefulness is undefined.
+Vitamin C is proposed to be added based on the prevalence of low blood levels among alcoholics, but its usefulness is undefined.